Pikesville Auto Accident Attorney

 Individualized Attention to Help You Recover Your Damages

 If you have been injured in an auto accident, whether involving a car, truck, or motorcycle, you have the right to sue the at-fault motorist or their insurance company for damages.
 The Law Office of Justin A. Wallace is a trial litigation firm that can help you navigate your accident lawsuit in Maryland.
 Attorney Justin A. Wallace will provide personalized representation to build an effective case for damages, and he is well prepared to take the fight far in litigation.
 He is a straight shooter who will give honest advice about your case, and you can trust Attorney Wallace to put up a tough fight for as much compensation as you can recover.

-Contact the Law Office of Justin A. Wallace for a free consultation to discuss your legal options in more detail.
+Contact the Law Office of Justin A. Wallace for a free consultation to discuss your legal options with an accident attorney in more detail.

 Maryland’s “Contributory Negligence” Laws

 Should I Get a Lawyer For a Car Accident That Was My Fault?

 Any injured person can take their auto accident case to court.
 Note that Maryland is an at-fault (“tort”) state and operates under the “contributory negligence” rule – distinct from “comparative negligence” – which means anyone who is even slightly at fault for the accident is not eligible to claim damages.
 So, if the injured plaintiff is in fact shown to have played a slight part in the accident (e.g., not fully stopping at a stop sign), they will not be allowed to obtain damages for their injuries.